iiasa/Condor_run_R/configuring.md

 ### EMAIL_ADDRESS
 Default value: `NULL`

 Set with your email if you don't receive notifications.
-Typically not needed as Condor by default tries to infer your emmail from your username.
+Typically not needed as Condor by default tries to infer your email from your username.

 ### NICE_USER
 Default value: `FALSE`